prashantupdate-max/Skeleton-loaders/README.md

 If you like this project, consider giving it a star on GitHub.

-Your support helps motivate future improvements and new projects.
+Every ⭐ motivates future projects and improvements.

 ---